 For more information about the current Board of Revision, see Boards & Committees.

-Have questions about your assessment notice?
-View the detailed list of Frequently Asked Questions below or call Assessment & Taxation at 306-975-3227, we're pleased to assist you.
+Also view the detailed list of Frequently Asked Questions below or call Assessment & Taxation at 306-975-3227, we're pleased to assist you.

 Appealing Your Assessment